twallema/pySODM/docs/workflow.md

 plt.close()
 ```

-Our simple SIR model seems to fit the data very well.
+Our simple SIR model fits the data well.
 From the projection we can deduce that the peak number of infectees will fall around February 7th, 2023 and there will be between 30-50 infectees.

 ![MCMC](/_static/figs/workflow/MCMC_fit.png)